 - A minimum $10,000 surety bond is required or 2 ½ times of the outstanding payment volume.
 The maximum surety bond amount can be up to $500,000 based on the financial net worth of the business.

-- Instead of a surety bond, another form of financial security acceptable to the state may be provided in an amount of equal value to the bond.
+- Instead of a surety bond, provide another form of financial security acceptable to the state may be provided in an amount of equal value to the bond.

 - Provide audited financial statements that include a balance sheet, statement of income or loss, statement of changes in shareholder equity and statement of cash flow and the most recent quarter financial statement.
 For companies that are a subsidiary of a corporation that is publicly traded in the United States, proved the most recent audited financial statement for the parent company (form 10k report).